NTULINUX/clfs-arm64/README.md

 Barf; originated from NTU's sick Toolchain_Builder project, brings you an easily and fully customizable ARM64 powerhouse, designed specifically for you, from you.
 Edit easy-to-use variables, modify strings, configure and design your embedded your system, your way.
 This project is about YOU!

 Building a Cross Linux from Scratch (CLFS) system has never been easier.
-Forget about reading documentation on building cross compilers, configuring embedded systems, and those long, boring PDF pages.
+You no longer have to scroll through pages of documentation to build an embedded Linux system from scratch.
 Barf makes this process easy for you by giving you the choice of freedom, while keeping simplicity in mind.
 Barf is written entirely in GNU Bash, and is fully customizable, with everything in one place.
 Barf handles everything from building the cross compiler to your system packages.
 A simple set of scripts for even the most complex embedded installs.
 No secrets, no magic.
 Want something changed?
 Do it yourself with ease!

 ### Prerequisites:

-A complete working native toolchain:
+Bash and a complete working native toolchain:

-flex bison libtool binutils gcc g++ glibc make autoconf automake autogen type file bc elfutils sed gawk
+flex bison libtool binutils gcc g++ glibc make autoconf automake type file bc elfutils sed gawk patch

 ### Barf's current goals:

 - Verify all sources with a checksum
-- Linux Kernel with tested configs (Raspberry Pi 3)
+- Compile a Linux Kernel with provided tested configs (Raspberry Pi 3)
-- Root filesystem
+- Build a root filesystem

 ### How to use Barf: